Hey, the title card is upside down! This is just Silly, Movie!

 There’s a lot I don’t understand about this movie, like how the beauty pageant features primarily American contestants – Miss Washington, California, Florida, etc – with the exception of Miss Spain.
 It’s like a beauty pageant for each of the 50 States – plus one girl from another country.
 What’s the story there?
 The film raises plenty of little questions like this one, none of which are worth wasting time contemplating.

 Another comedic trope this film fails at is fourth wall breaking.
 Trust me, there’s a lot of it.
 During one sequence, the relaxing island tune soundtrack comes to life when a camera pan reveals the singer standing right there, singing into the camera, with his name taped to a tree beside him.
 Later on, the actors ‘break character’ and are forced to read from the script for an entire scene, including the stage directions.
-But the worst offense is the director once again plugging one of his other feature films – Undercover Angel – by having the DVD wash up with all the other FedEx boxes.
+But the worst offence is the director once again plugging one of his other feature films – Undercover Angel – by having the DVD wash up with all the other FedEx boxes.

 This ain’t Deadpool – just because it’s self-aware doesn’t mean it’s funny.